 A slight oily sheen is commonly found in many gatewells.
 When unusual accumulations of oil occur in gate slots, it will be removed within 24 hours.
 When this is not possible, the gatewell orifice will be closed and the turbine unit will be shut down until cleaning is accomplished.
 Appropriate procedures to remove fish during this situation will be determined in coordination with FPOM.
 Regardless of unit operating status, oil accumulations will be dealt with promptly.

 Powerhouse Two Corner Collector (B2CC).
-Operate the B2CC during fish passage spill season, April 10-August 31.
-Open and close the B2CC within 1 hour of the start and end of spill season, respectively.
-During spill that occurs September 1–April 9 (outside of fish passage spill season), the B2CC will be operated if available to provide a surface passage route.

-Beginning March 1, JMF personnel will enumerate steelhead kelt at the JMF adult/debris separator.
-If 2 kelts per day are observed at the JMF separators for 2 consecutive days for a cumulative total of 20 kelts, JMF personnel will notify the Control Room and Project Fisheries, and the B2CC will be opened within 1 hour.
+March 1–April 10 (Kelt Trigger): the B2CC will be open for downstream migrating steelhead kelts if the following criteria are achieved based on kelt counts at the JMF adult/debris separator.
+If 2 kelts/day are counted on 2 consecutive days, and the total cumulative count since March 1 is ≥ 20 kelts, JMF personnel will notify Project Fisheries and the Control Room to open the B2CC within 1 hour.

+April 10–August 31 (Spring & Summer Spill): the B2CC will be open during spring and summer spill for fish passage, as defined in the FOP (Appendix E).
+The B2CC will be opened within one hour of the start of spring spill on April 10 (unless already open for kelt, as defined above in t.1) and closed within one hour of the end of summer spill on August 31.

+September 1–April 9: During spill that occurs outside of fish passage spill season, the B2CC will be opened if available to provide a surface passage route.

 DSM2 Channel.